Zero Trust Means Zero Passwords

 Given how often I’m seeing the topic of Zero Trust come up in marketing and sales messages, I figure it is best if we start with a few clarifications:

 First, Zero Trust is a security framework introduced by analyst John Kindervag of Forrester back in 2010.
 Zero Trust is not a marketing pitch that should be abused although it often is.
 From my perspective it has been misused by marketing and sales teams in our industry.
 Frankly, I believe this is because we perpetuate an unspoken agreement which enables this behavior.
 As an industry we find that organizations are intrigued by the value of a Zero Trust security framework and the insights provided through mainstream implementations like Google’s BeyondCorp.
 So, it is important we critically look at the basics of this framework and step away from the glamour.

 Second, this blog is not another “My company provides Zero Trust!” message.
-Yes, HYPR does empower a Zero Trust approach and I will touch on that, but lets save my biases for the end.
+Yes, HYPR does empower a Passwordless approach to Zero Trust and I will touch on that, but lets save my biases for the end.

 Lastly, we should level set on what this framework is and the focus I’ll take within it.
 In simple terms, the Zero Trust framework calls for what the name implies: No trust for anything within or outside of your network.
 This is a broad statement and feeds into the fact that you have users accessing corporate networks, VPNs, and SaaS applications all from corporate or personal devices.
 These users, devices, and their data can never be trusted in terms of access control.
 This is a small glimpse of what is encompassed in a Zero Trust framework.
 While there are network and device-based controls that need to be implemented to achieve this framework, my area of expertise focuses on achieving Zero Trust with authentication.

 Zero Trust is Not a One Size Fits All Approach